You need to confirm you are over the age of 25 and living in Scotland

 To build the optimal work-life balance for you, let’s look at the components of the Life Career Rainbow in more detail.

-Note: The Life Career Rainbow shown in figure 1 is for illustrative purposes.
+Note: The Life Career Rainbow shown is for illustrative purposes.
 It may not reflect your own life and career.

 Super identified five life stages that we typically go through, each with its own characteristics and priorities.